Fukki/Where-is-my-item/README.md

 - forgot, where, item [itemLink]

  Something you need to know
-* You can change the command in config.json</br>
+* You can change the command in config.json
-* The config.json will generate after login</br>
+* The config.json will generate after login
-* Data will saved after you relog to character screen</br>
+* Data will saved after you relog to character screen
+* Auto update maybe not work because this is new for me XD

 Require
 * request modules